Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Functional uncertainty quantification

 This characterizes the functional sensitivity of the QoI with respect to the input function.
 The definition in Eq. \ref{eq:FD1} uses the Dirac delta function as the functional variation; as we describe below, to calculate the functional derivative numerically for the MD simulations we use narrow Gaussian distributions centered at \(z_i\).

-Besides quantifying uncertainties in the prediction given uncertain input functions, the functional derivative can be used to correct the error that arises from the use of a low-fidelity model \((f)\) if a higher-fidelity one \((g)\) becomes available.
-The correction is then obtained using the product of the functional sensitivity (the FD) and functional discrepancy \((g(z)-f(z))\).
-We call this product the functional error and the correction for the QoI is:
+Besides quantifying uncertainties in the prediction given uncertain input functions, the functional derivative can be used to correct the error that arises from the use of a low-fidelity model \((f)\) if one of higher-fidelity \((g)\) becomes available.
+A first order correction is then obtained using the product of the functional sensitivity (the FD) and functional discrepancy \((g(z)-f(z))\).
+We call this product the functional error and the first order correction for the QoI is:

+This is an extension of the multi-variate UQ expression to the space of input functions: sum of variables is replaced by an integral, derivatives with respect to individual variables are replaced by the functional derivative, and the functional discrepancy takes the place of the difference in the values of input variable.
+A simple analytical example is included the supplementary material, Section S1.

 In the absence of a high-fidelity model Eq. \ref{eq:correct} can alternatively be used for uncertainty propagation by replacing the discrepancy with the uncertainty in \(f(z)\) and taking the absolute value of the functional derivative \cite{Strachan2013}.
 This procedure returns a first order bound of the uncertainty in Q.